kristi11/ww-filament/README.md

 ## Key Features:

 * **Dynamic Hero:** Engage your audience with a visually appealing and dynamic hero section that captures attention and communicates your brand essence.

-* **Realtime Validation:** Ensure data accuracy and enhance user experience with realtime validation for all components, contributing to a seamless interaction.

-* **Role-Based Access:** Implement a secure environment with role-based access, allowing team members exclusive access to relevant information.
-Non-team members are restricted from accessing team-related data.

-* **Lazy Image Loading:** Optimize performance by incorporating lazy image loading, particularly beneficial in the hero section for faster page rendering.
+The hero is fully customizable from the admin panel to ensure a seamless user experience.

+* **Role-Based Access:** Utilizing the powerful Filament PHP, Wittyworkflow offers role-based access control, enabling different panels for different user roles.
+Admins have full access to all functionalities, while staff members and customers have a more limited view.

 * **SPA functionality with Wire:Navigate :** Enhance navigation with a SPA like menu featuring wire:navigate functionality, bringing Single Page Application (SPA) functionality to your site for smooth transitions between links.

-* **Laravel Jetstream Authentication:** Benefit from Laravel Jetstream authentication, including features like 2-factor authentication and browser session control.
-Profile information updating has been disabled for demonstration purposes but can be enabled through fortify.php with the desired features.

-* **Team Management:** Staff members can create teams, ensuring controlled and secure team management.

 * **CRUD Operations for Admins:** Enable administrators with CRUD (Create, Read, Update, Delete) operations for users, addresses, landing page heroes, appointments, services, opening hours, gallery, socials, and SEO.
 These